Mental health in the workplace

 The Health Assured employee assistance programme (EAP) is a useful benefit tool to complement your promotion of mental health wellbeing at work.

-It’s a complete resource, accessible 24/7 either over the phone, in person and online.
+It’s a complete resource, accessible 24/7 worldwide, with access to compassionate support over the phone, in person and online.
 It encourages individuals to take part in healthy behaviours and activities, offering a sensitive helpline and confidential counselling sessions to help people through life’s challenges.

 Plus, to help you identify when someone is at risk or suffering in silence, we offer a way to take action with our mental health first aid training course.